Aníbal Ramírez

-Eliceo Aníbal Ramírez Vargas (27 September 1903 – 14 June 1962), known as Aníbal Ramírez, was a Chilean footballer.
+Eliceo Aníbal Ramírez Vargas (27 September 1903 – 14 June 1962), known as Aníbal Ramírez, was a Chilean footballer who played as a goalkeeper.

 Career

 He played in two matches for the Chile national football team in 1924, while he was a player of Gold Cross, a club based in Valparaíso.
 He was also part of Chile's squad for the 1924 South American Championship.

 Personal life

 He was the father of Jaime Ramírez, a Chile international forward who took part in the 1962 FIFA World Cup.